tasnimzotder/hacktoberfest-2020/_hackbars/Mahendrasingh.md

 ---
 layout: hackbar
 title: Make Earth a better place
-author: Sai Ashish
+author: Mahendra singh
 ---

 “Trees are poems that the earth writes upon the sky.”

 ---

-## We are losing the Earth ⏱
+We are losing the Earth ⏱

 ![Save earth before it is too late]({{site.baseurl}}/assets/images/mahendrasingh.jpeg)